Kural: In popular culture

 In 1818, the then Collector of Madras Francis Whyte Ellis issued a gold coin bearing Valluvar's image.
 In the late 19th century, the South Indian saint 'Vallalar' Ramalinga Swamigal taught the Kural's message by conducting regular Kural classes to the masses.
 In 1968, the Tamil Nadu government made it mandatory to display a Kural couplet in all government buses.
 The train running a distance of 2,921 kilometers between Kanyakumari and New Delhi is named by the Indian Railways as the Thirukural Express.

 The Kural is part of Tamil people's everyday life across the global Tamil diaspora.
 K. Balachander's Kavithalayaa Productions opened its films with the very first couplet of the Kural sung in the background.
 Kural's phrases and ideas are found in numerous songs of Tamil movies.
 Several Tirukkuṟaḷ conferences were conducted in the twentieth century, such as those by Tirukkural V. Munusamy in 1941 and by Periyar E. V. Ramasamy in 1949.
 These were attended by several scholars, celebrities and politicians.
 The Kural's couplets and thoughts are also widely employed in visual arts, music, dance, street shows, recitals, activities, and puzzles and riddles.
 The couplets are frequently quoted by various political leaders even in pan-Indian contexts outside the Tamil diaspora, including Ram Nath Kovind, P. Chidambaram, and Nirmala Sitaraman.
 When Jallikattu aficionados claimed that the sport is only to demonstrate the "Tamil love for the bull", the then Indian Minister of Women and Child Development Maneka Gandhi denied the claim citing that the Tirukkural does not sanction cruelty to animals.
 The Indian Prime Minister Narendra Modi has quoted the couplets on several occasions, including his recital to the Indian armed forces in 2020.
+In September 2026, a Russian translation of the Tirukkural was presented to Russian President Vladimir Putin by Prime Minister Narendra Modi during their meeting in New Delhi ahead of the BRICS summit.
 The Kural literature is one of the ancient texts from which the Economic Survey of India, the official annual report of the state of India's economy, draws heavy references.

+A 2025 Tamil film, Thirukkural, directed by A.J.
+Balakrishnan has been released on YouTube as a periodic biographical drama from the author's lifetime.
+The music was composed by Ilayaraja.
+Thomas Hitoshi Pruiksma, author of an English translation of the work entitled "Kural", has conducted a series of YouTube interviews on the work entitled "Kural Conversations" as one-on-one chats with global thinkers and practitioners on various aspects of the work - including reflections on specific couplets and how they resonate with the guest's own art or field of work.